eman-nawzad/03/README.md

 ## Repository Structure
 - `app.py`: Streamlit application script that loads, processes, and displays the data on an interactive map.
+- `SPI_12_GeoJSON.geojson`: GeoJSON data file containing SPI data for the region of interest.
-- `SVI_NDVI_Export.geojson`: GeoJSON data file containing SPI and NDVI values for the region of interest.
+- `SVI_NDVI_Export.geojson`: GeoJSON data file containing NDVI values for the region of interest.
 - `requierment.txt`: A text file with the list of Python dependencies for running the app.

 ## Installation and Usage